ponylang/ponylang-website/content/learn/index.md

 ### What are reference capabilities

-Reference capabilities allow you the programmer to use Pony type system to guarantee that you are safely handling data in your application.
+Reference capabilities allow you the programmer to use the Pony type system to guarantee that you are safely handling data in your application.
 If you try to do something unsafe, your program won't compile.

 ### What background do I need?